brucespang/ws-express-and-databases/README.md

 *defined*.
 That is, you should not allow a user to be added unless all of the parameters have been defined.
 If there are any undefined parameters you should simply redirect to the `/users` route.

+After you verify that you have received all the parameters for the new user you should create a user object to be passed to the database library.
+The database library will then form the proper query to insert the user into the database.

+You should redirect back to `/users` after you have add the new user into the database.
+The displayed users should show the new addition to the table of users.

+## Notes and Hints

+Make sure you handle callbacks carefully.
+You may not alter the *interface* to the database library.
+The database functions expect a callback to be passed to them.
+Those callbacks will be responsible for communicating back to the client appropriately (i.e., success or error).
+You should implement this workshop in slow increments.
+Add just a little bit of code and test to see if it is working.
+If you add too much code before testing it is harder to see where you went wrong.

+## Submission

+You must submit your workshop to your gitblit repository by the assigned due date.